*All information below is subject to change pending COVID-19 restrictions and circumstances.*

 Students not able to attend a scheduled Zoom audition can submit a video audition through our online audition registration form.

 What size should the audition photos be?
 Do they need to be professionally taken?
-What photos do I need?
+What photos/positions do I need?

 All students must upload two photos with their online audition registration: 1st arabesque & tendu a la seconde.

 Audition photos do not need to be professionally taken (photos taken on a cell phone are just fine), so long as the photos are clear, taken in a well-lit area, and show the student's full body.

 Photo files must be cropped to square BEFORE uploading to our registration form in order to display correctly.
 Photos in portrait or landscape orientation will not display correctly.